12350 Private Drive 7002

-With the assistance of the minerals industry, students are introduced to current equipment and mining practices, enabling them to develop an understanding of some of the engineering problems that occur in actual mining situations.
-Students in the surveying class, for example, gain "hands-on" experience with a variety of equipment and techniques and encounter the actual problems of time limitation and weather.
-In addition, mining and geological engineering students are able to design, drill and blast drift openings; test their mental and physical skills; and obtain an understanding of the various situations involved in a working mine.
+Students are introduced to real equipment and mining practices at the Experimental Mine, enabling them to develop an understanding of some of the engineering problems that occur in actual mining situations.
+For example, students in the mine surveying course gain hands-on experience with a variety of equipment and techniques by conducting surface and underground mine surveying tasks.
+In addition, students in various mining engineering courses are able to design, drill and blast drift openings, conduct mine ventilation surveys, evaluate mine roof conditions, and install roof supports, among others.

-The mine also serves as an introduction to the mineral industry in Missouri for the public through guided tours and various informational programs.
-It is the filming site for the lab portions of the Discovery series "The Detonators".
-Each summer Explosives Camp is offered for rising 11th and 12th grade students.
+The Mine also provides guided tours and various informational programs to introduce the general public (especially K-12 students) to the mining industry.
+For example, it was the filming site for the lab portions of the Discovery series "The Detonators".
+Each summer, the Mine hosts Missouri S&T’s Explosives Camp, which is offered for rising 11th and 12th grade students.
 It is the first and only camp geared to students interested in explosives engineering.
+The Mine has been voted the most awesome college laboratory by Popular Science.

 History of the Mine